-- Leadership and management of the SEND provision at Goldington Academy - Overseeing the day-to-day operation of the Academy's SEN policy - Liaison with SLT Leadership link and the SEN Governor - Monitoring progress of pupils with SEN: this is an ongoing process using assessment data.
+- Leadership and management of the SEND provision at Goldington Academy - Overseeing the day-to-day operation of the Academy's SEND policy - Liaison with SLT Leadership link and the SEND Governor - Monitoring progress of pupils with SEN: this is an ongoing process using assessment data.
 The SENDCo will identify pupils at risk of not making expected progress and review the classroom provision and any interventions.
-The Assess, Plan, Do, Review approach will be carried out with parental involvement forming part of this process. - Offering advice and support to teachers regarding SEN - Providing training in ways to support pupils with SEN - Managing and leading the SEN department (SENDCO Assistants, Learning Support Assistants & Apprentice Learning Support Assistants) - The management of annual reviews for pupils with an Education Health and Care Plan - Management of Pupil Passports together with the pupil, parent/carer, teachers, SENDCO Assistants and LSAs - Co-ordinating overall provision and interventions for pupils with SEN - Liaising with parents of students with SEN at least termly.
-This communication can be undertaken via meetings with the SENDCo, through parent evening meetings with the subject teacher/form tutor/SENDCo, transition meetings with the SENDCo, meetings with Heads of Year/form tutors or through parental feedback to the SENDCo after termly reports and Pupil Passports have been published and shared with parents - Liaising with external agencies - Liaising with feeder primary schools and other secondary schools - Providing an annual report to governors
+The Assess, Plan, Do, Review approach will be carried out with parental/carer involvement forming part of this process. - Offering advice and support to teachers regarding SEND - Providing training in ways to support pupils with SEND - Managing and leading the SEND department (SENDCo Assistants, Learning Support Assistants & Apprentice Learning Support Assistants) - The management of annual reviews for pupils with an Education Health and Care Plan - Management of Pupil Passports together with the pupil, parent/carer, teachers, SENDCo Assistants and LSAs - Co-ordinating overall provision and interventions for pupils with SEND - Liaising with parents/carers of students with SEND at least termly.
+This communication can be undertaken via meetings with the SENDCo, through parent evening meetings with the subject teacher/form tutor/SENDCo, transition meetings with the SENDCo, meetings with Heads of Year/form tutors or through parental/carer feedback to the SENDCo after termly reports and Pupil Passports have been published and shared with parents/carers. - Liaising with external agencies - Liaising with feeder primary schools and other secondary schools - Providing an annual report to governors